 We’re tackling this dilemma last because many factors make backstabbing in PVP a less predictable exercise.

 Most individuals who roam the player-vs-player world are intimately aware of the game’s mechanics, especially regarding the viability of backstabs, so they will be much more conscious about avoiding blunders that could leave them open.

 Furthermore, all Dark Souls players are unique in their playstyle, equipment, and character build, among other things, so if you’re trying to go for any kind of critical attack (whether it be a parry or backstab) it helps to have an idea of the moveset of their weapons and how they are approaching you.

 Have a Good Connection

-The quality of your online connection can, in some cases, also have a decisive roll in how you should handle a foe.
-If your invader or duel is jittering across the battlefield, or cycling through animations without rhyme or reason, it’s probably best to forgo attempts at criticals (especially parries) and try to take them out with quicker, less risky means.
+The quality of your online connection can, in some cases, also have a decisive role in how you should handle a foe.
+If your invader or duel is jittering across the battlefield or cycling through animations without rhyme or reason, it’s probably best to forgo attempts at criticals (especially parries) and try to take them out with quicker, less risky means.

 What Not to Do

 Firstly, unlike PVE, circling/sidestepping an opponent is rarely effective.
 The reasons are manifold: you and your opponent will almost always be locked on to each other and also constantly moving and sidestepping, making getting behind them with this method extremely tedious or outright impossible.